How to Make Your Employee Recognition Program Successful

 - make sure that everyone receives recognition for an action or behavior frequently.

 Keep these characteristics of effective informal recognition in mind as you set up your formal program.
-But, you need to treat formal recognition processes differently than the recognition you provide through your daily interaction with employees.
+But, you do need to treat formal recognition processes differently than the recognition you provide through your daily interaction with employees.

 Formal recognition programs are often created when an organization wants to improve specific activities or behaviors.
 With a formal program, the desired improvement is recognized and rewarded.